 - Choose a good quality brand of coconut cream (must be full-fat).

 - Chill the can overnight in the fridge to harden slightly (chilling in the freezer doesn’t work as well).

-Coconut Whipped Cream Recipe
+Homemade Coconut Whipped Cream

-- 1 (400 mL) can full-fat coconut milk, chilled overnight
+- 1 400-mL can coconut cream or full-fat coconut milk, chilled overnight

-- Optional: 1 vanilla bean, scraped or 1/2 tsp pure vanilla extract
+- 1 tsp pure vanilla extract

 - About 10 minutes before making the coconut whip, chill a mixing bowl in the freezer.

-- Keep in the fridge in a sealed container for up to 1 week or you can freeze it in an airtight freezer-safe bag for up to 1 month.
-After chilling in the fridge, allow it to sit at room temperature until it softens slightly and then you can re-whip it as needed.
+- Keep in the fridge in an airtight container for 1-2 weeks.
+After chilling in the fridge, allow it to sit at room temperature until it softens slightly, and then you can re-whip as needed.